pdfgeneratorapi/java-client/docs/DocumentsApi.md

     List<Object> requestBody = null; // List<Object> | Data used to specify templates and data objects which are used to merge the template
     String name = "My document"; // String | Document name, returned in the meta data.
     String format = "pdf"; // String | Document format.
 The zip option will return a ZIP file with PDF files.
-    String output = "base64"; // String | Response format.
+    String output = "base64"; // String | Response format. \"I\" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted. try {
       InlineResponse2004 result = apiInstance.mergeTemplates(requestBody, name, format, output);
       System.out.println(result);